 HEC Paris MBA

 The HEC MBA is one of the few international MBA programmes to be triple accredited by AACSB, EQUIS and AMBA.
 The course is offered together with an NUS MBA.
+In the year 2015, HEC Paris was ranked #16 in Financial Times's Global MBA Rankings.
 Learn more.

 UCLA Anderson School of Management EMBA

 The UCLA Anderson School of Management is one of the top management schools globally.
 In Singapore, students can take the UCLA-NUS EMBA program.
+In 2015, UCLA Anderson was ranked 25th in Financial Times's Global MBA Rankings.
 Learn more.